renpy/renpy/sphinx/source/language_basics.rst

 files, and a script that consists of one big file.
 Control can be transferred between files by jumping to or calling a label in another file.
-This makes the division of a script up into files a matter of personal style—some game-makers prefer to have small files (like one per event, or one per day), while others prefer to have one big script.
+This makes the division of a script up into files a matter of personal style â€“ some game-makers prefer to have small files (like one per event, or one per day), while others prefer to have one big script.